wacncontent/CustomizeTool/addCommentOutput/includes/storsimple-sas-cable-8600.md

     2. Use the provided SAS cables to connect the EBOD port to port A.

     3. The EBOD port on controller 0 should be connected to the port A on EBOD controller 0.
 The EBOD port on controller 1 should be connected to the port A on EBOD controller 1.
-See the following illustration for guidance.
+See the following illustration for guidance.Â

      ![SAS cabling for your device](./media/storsimple-sas-cable-8600/HCSSAScablingforyourdevice.png)